renesas-rz/rzv_ai_sdk/Q01_footfall_counter/readme.md

 - When the person goes out of the ROI, the application can call the API to remove the person data from the DB and cache.

 ## Reference
-- For RZ/V2H EVK, this application supports USB camera only with 640x480 resolution.
+- For RZ/V2H EVK and RZ/V2N EVK, this application supports USB camera only with 640x480 resolution.
 FHD resolution is supported by e-CAM22_CURZH camera (MIPI).
 Please refer to following URL for how to change camera input to MIPI camera.
 [https://renesas-rz.github.io/rzv_ai_sdk/latest/about-applications](https://renesas-rz.github.io/rzv_ai_sdk/latest/about-applications#mipi).